 - Use ladder mitts to prevent paint from scraping off.
 Another useful product is a pot hook, which allows you to hang the paint bucket from your ladder for easy access.

 - Avoid ridges and lap marks on a flat surface by always stroking into the wet paint, never away from it.
 As you finish painting one area and move on to the next, blend each new stroke of the brush toward the wet paint previously applied so the layers blend evenly.

 Step 5.
 Don't Forget the Front Door

-The outside of your front door is a great opportunity for a quick home exterior renovation that will add contrast to the rest of your paint job.
+The outside of your front door is an opportunity to add contrast to the rest of your paint job.
 A new coat of glossy paint in a bold, cheerful color adds style and will make your home look attractive and unique.
 First, remove the door from the frame and remove the doorknob.
-Protect any hardware with painter's tape.
+Protect any hardware with painter’s tape.
 Prime all door surfaces completely, including the front, back and all four outside edges.
-Paint over the primer with an angled sash brush, painting the corners of the raised panels first.
+Paint over the primer with an angled sash paintbrush, painting the corners of the raised panels first.
 Work from top to bottom and use at least two coats.
-Reinstall the door when you're finished.
+Reinstall the door when you’re finished.

 Step 6.
 Clean Up

 Thoroughly rinse roller covers and brushes in water (or paint thinner, if you’re using oil-based products) until it runs clear and squeeze them out to remove excess liquid.
 Store in plastic bags.
 Remove the drop cloths and pull off the painter’s tape at a 45-degree angle to avoid removing any paint.